arieling/bayesian-nn/README.md

 # BayesianNN
 BayesianNN is a lightweight Bayesian neural network library built on top of tensorflow where network training is completed through stochastic variational inference.
-The library mainly facilitates speedy development of Bayesian neural net models in the case when multiple stacked layers are required.
+The library mainly facilitates speedy development of Bayesian neural net models in the case where multiple stacked layers are required.

 ## Installation
 ```bash